-TEST PLAN Prior to performing the tests, a Test Plan shall be prepared following the plan form found of the ESCC website (https://escies.org), lon species and energies shall be chosen to cover the energy or LET range from SEE threshold to saturated cross-section for the device under test.
+Prior to performing the tests, a Test Plan shall be prepared using the plan form found in the ESCC forms section of ESCIES (https://escies.org).
+Ion species and energies shall be chosen to cover the energy or LET range from SEE threshold to saturated cross-section for the device under test.

-For LETs not directly available, the device may be tilted to give an increased 'effective LET', but with the precautions exposed in paragraph 4.2.7.
-For high energy proton testing, only a range of energies needs to be specified (typically 20 to 200 MeV) covering threshold to saturated cross-section.
+For LETs not directly available, the device may be tilted to give an increased "effective LET", but with the precautions exposed in paragraph 4.2.7.
+For high energy proton testing only a range of energies needs to be specified (typically 20 to 200MeV) covering threshold to saturated cross-section.
 The device under test will be normal to the beam axis for all high energy proton testing.